Foodle Club

 Collage of 3 images showing how to fill the pie and cover with pastry.

-• Break 1 egg into a measure jug and add 100 ml single cream.
+• Break 1 egg into a measuring jug and add 100 ml single cream.
 Top up with milk until you have 1 cup (250ml) liquid in the measuring jug.
 Season with salt and freshly ground black pepper to taste.
 Add 1 teaspoon cornflour.
 Mix well to combine the milk and cream with the egg and remove any cornflour lumps.

 • Place the chicken mixture into the pastry case and pour over the egg and milk mixture.
 Be careful not to overfill or it will spill out during baking.
 Reserve 1 tablespoon of the liquid for egg-washing the pie before baking.